dave-br/mame/docs/source/debugger/execution.rst

 with them, ``steps`` will continue execution until the call is complete, and the first instruction with source associated with it is encountered.

+If the current line returns from a recursive function, ``steps`` will stop at the same line, but in the prior call frame.
+It will appear as if no stepping occurred, but the stack register will indicate a return has occurred.
+Note that this logic can be fooled when stepping into a function without associated source, which makes further calls without proper matching returns (using direct manipulation of the stack pointer instead).

 Examples:

 ``steps``